Greenock Morton F.C.: 20th century

 Morton's greatest success came in its 1–0 defeat of Rangers in the 1922 Scottish Cup Final.
-Calum McGinn scored the winning goal directly from a free kick in the 11th minute.
-Right after the match Morton boarded a train for Hartlepool to play the local side in a pre-arranged friendly match.
-The celebrations were delayed until the following Wednesday when 10,000 locals turned out at Cappielow Park to celebrate.
+Jimmy Gourlay scored the winning goal directly from a free kick in the 11th minute.
+Right after the match Morton boarded a train to play Hartlepool United in a pre-arranged friendly match.
+The celebrations were delayed until the following Wednesday when 10,000 fans turned out at Cappielow to celebrate.

 Morton has made two other major cup final appearances.
 On Saturday 17 April 1948, Morton drew 1–1 with Rangers in the Scottish Cup Final.
 Morton's goal was a free kick scored by Jimmy White.
 The match was replayed on Wednesday 21 April.
 This time Rangers won 1–0 after extra time.
 The goal was said to be highly controversial because it was claimed that Morton goalkeeper Jimmy Cowan was blinded by the flash of a camera.
-These matches were significant because of the huge crowds they attracted.
-The first match was played in front of 132,629.
-The replay, in front of 133,750, was at the time a British record attendance for a midweek match.
+These matches attracted huge crowds: the first match was played in front of 132,629, and tThe replay, in front of 133,750, was at the time a British record attendance for a midweek match.

-Morton's third and final major cup final to date was in the League Cup, played on Saturday, 26 October 1963.
-As in its previous two final appearances, Morton's opponent was once again Rangers.
-The Glasgow side won by 5 goals to nil(HT: 0–0) in front of 106,000 supporters.
+Morton's third and final major cup final to date was in the League Cup, on Saturday, 26 October 1963.
+As in its previous two final appearances, Morton's opponent was again Rangers.
+The Glasgow side won by five goals to nil(HT: 0–0) in front of 106,000 supporters.

 During the Second World War 'guest' players were common at clubs throughout Great Britain.
 Morton was particularly fortunate in this respect in that two of English football's greatest ever players turned out at Cappielow.
 Sir Stanley Matthews and Tommy Lawton made several guest appearances for Morton.
 When Morton reached the 1948 Scottish Cup Final both players sent telegrams wishing good luck to their former club.
 Matthews simply said 'I am delighted to see Morton reach the final of the Scottish Cup'.
 Lawton's was more expressive, he said 'Memories of happy days during the war at Cappielow compel me to wish the Morton manager & the boys all the best of luck in their cup final at Hampden'.

 To date Morton has played in a European Club Competition once.
 After finishing 6th in Scotland's top division in 1967–68 Morton qualified for the European Inter-Cities Fairs Cup (now the UEFA Europa League).
 Drawn to play Chelsea, the club was eliminated at the first hurdle after a 5–0 defeat at Stamford Bridge and a 4–3 defeat at Cappielow.

 In 1992–93 Morton lost 3–2 to Hamilton Academical in the Scottish Challenge Cup Final in front of 7,391 fans.
 The final was played at Love Street, the home of Morton's arch rivals St Mirren.